R-Clarkey/FreeCodeCamp/README.md

 # FreeCodeCamp
-A place to store all projects completed on FreeCdoeCamp
+A place to store all projects completed on FreeCodeCamp